InfiniteCuriosity/Ethical_use_of_AI/README.md

 <b>Russ Recommendation: Never again ask AI about anything without setting up a very successful team of rivals first.</b><br>
 <br>
 <h4>1.
 Tell the AI system it is a very successful team of rivals.</h4>
 I wrote a post about the findings of data science about turnover.
 I did all the data science, and asked AI for assistance.
-Here are the parts of the prompt:
+Here are the parts of the prompt:<br>
 <br>
 You are an <b>extremely successful team of rivals</b>.
 The members of the team: An extremely smart data scientist, excellent writer, expert in Human Resources, An Industrial-Organizational (I-O) Psychologist to explain the behavioral "why" behind the satisfaction scores, a Financial Controller to calculate the actual "Cost of Attrition" (replacement, training, lost productivity) to turn these data points into a budget request, a front-Line manager (Operations Lead) to bridge the gap between the spreadsheet and the cubicle, and a critical voice.